-It is already clear to the wider audience than just relying on the native apps is far from enough.
-Realizing this, earlier we have seen many businesses unleashed their own native apps besides allowing users access to their mobile websites.
-While this continued for some time, eventually they understood that offering comprehensive hybrid apps bringing together native access and mobile web interface will be more effective for user engagement and interactions.
-Hybrid apps with the web interface work across several platforms, while easily incorporates device features for native interaction.
+It is already clear to the wider audience that just relying on native apps is far from enough.
+Realizing this earlier, we have seen many businesses unleashed their own native apps besides allowing users access to their mobile websites.
+While this continued for some time, eventually, they understood that offering comprehensive hybrid apps bringing together native access and mobile web interface will be more effective for user engagement and interactions.
+Hybrid apps with the web interface work across several platforms while easily incorporates device features for native interaction.

 Do you want to know why hybrid apps are the inevitable reality of the future of mobile app development?
-Well, here we tried to explain some of the key reasons that make hybrid apps the future of mobility as such.
+Here we tried to explain some of the key reasons that make hybrid apps the future of mobility as such.

 An array of frameworks for hybrid development

-There is a whole array of high-performance app development frameworks now to help to bring in native-App functionality into hybrid apps.
-Many of these frameworks unleashed in the recent past became tremendously popular and was embraced by developers worldwide to build most sophisticated mobile apps with extensive support for native functionalities and web interface.
+There is a whole array of high-performance app development frameworks to help bring in native-App functionality into hybrid apps.
+Many of these frameworks unleashed in the recent past became tremendously popular.
+They were embraced by developers worldwide to build the most sophisticated mobile apps with extensive support for native functionalities and web interfaces.

 Mobile platforms pushing for native functions in web apps

-For some time both major mobile platforms like iOS and Android are putting efforts to give web apps the ease, flexibility, and accessibility of native apps.
-Both iOS and Android are now allowing users to place the icon of a mobile app on the screen and access them with the single tap as with any other native app.
+For some time, both major mobile platforms like iOS and Android are putting efforts to give web apps the ease, flexibility, and accessibility of native apps.
+Both iOS and Android now allow users to place the icon of a mobile app on the screen and access them with a single tap as with any other native app.

 Limitations with App Store and Play Store

-If you want to build a mobile app with native functions from the scratch you need to go through an elaborate process that involves, prototyping, layout design, coding, testing, App Store submission and releasing.
-The entire process can be cut short by converting your website into a mobile app with the use of a framework.
-The best thing is when building such hybrid apps, you have the option of easily updating contents and changes to your app whenever you wish to do so.
-While updating an app with the app or play store is not instantaneous and easy, with hybrid apps you have this ease.
+If you want to build a mobile app with native functions from scratch, you need to go through an elaborate process that involves prototyping, layout design, coding, testing, App Store submission, and releasing.
+The entire process can be cut short by converting your website into a mobile app using a framework.
+The best thing is when building such hybrid apps, and you have the option of easily updating content and changes to your app whenever you wish to do so.
+While updating an app with the app or play store is not instantaneous and easy, you have this ease with hybrid apps.